The Day of Stevie Ray Vaughan’s Daddy’s Funeral

-It was sometime in September 1987, f’ng cold for Montreal for this time of year (ed. – I brought a coat to SRV’s outdoor concert in Jarry Park) and intended to attend only of many shows during the three day Millerfest festival: Stevie Ray Vaughan.
+It was sometime in September 1987, f’ng cold for Montreal for this time of year (ed. – I brought a coat to SRV’s outdoor concert in Jarry Park) and I intended to attend only one of many scheduled shows during the three day Millerfest festival: Stevie Ray Vaughan.
 Local Montreal Blues legend Frank Marino was opening up.
 I had seen David Bowie with Peter Frampton on guitar earlier that summer at the Olympic Stadium, with opening acts Duran Duran and Montreal’s Michel Pagliaro but this, I figured, would be the penultimate ending to my annual summer concert tour that year.

-A couple of days before the show I hear on the news that his dad passed away and that he was going to interrupt the tour to attend his daddy’s funeral.
-The day of the funeral was the Montreal date.
-I was planning to go to the show with my best friend at the time (my brother-in-law today – I married my best friend’s sister but I digress, and the next thing you know were were already walking around with tickets in hand.
-We stayed tuned to Montreal’s rock station CHOM-FM and we were relieved to know that the show would still go on.
+A couple of days before the show I had learned from the radio that his dad had passed away and that an interruption to the tour would be expected so he could attend his daddy’s funeral.
+The day of the funeral was the Montreal show date.
+I was planning to go to the show with my best friend at the time, my brother-in-law today but I digress, and the next thing you know were were already walking around with tickets in hand.
+We stayed tuned to Montreal’s rock station CHOM-FM for the latest updates and we were relieved to know that the show would still go on.

-On the way to the show we decide to bring four beers each as my father owned a corner convenience store (dépanneur du coin) because we were typical, cash-strapped eighteen-year olds.
-We get to the gates, get searched and are denied entry because of the bottles on us.
+On the way to the show we decided to snatch four beers each from my father’s corner convenience store (dépanneur du coin) because we were typical, cash-strapped eighteen-year olds.
+We get to the gates, got searched and are denied entry because of the bottles on us.
 So we drank four beers each in about three and a half minutes.
 Belch!
 Security laughs at us and lets us in, pointing to the Johnnies on the spot yards away (there were already line ups).